sophialyj/system-design-primer/README.md

 > Abstraction: hash table

 A key-value store generally allows for O(1) reads and writes and is often backed by memory or SSD.
-Data stores can maintain keys in [lexicographic order](https://en.wikipedia.org/wiki/Lexicographical_order), allowing efficient retrieval of key ranges.
+Data stores can maintain keys in [lexicographic order](https://en.wikipedia.org/wiki/Lexicographical_order), allowing **efficient retrieval of key ranges**.
 Key-value stores can allow for storing of metadata with a value.

-Key-value stores provide high performance and are often used for simple data models or for rapidly-changing data, such as an in-memory cache layer.
-Since they offer only a limited set of operations, complexity is shifted to the application layer if additional operations are needed.
+Key-value stores provide high performance and are often used for simple data models or for **rapidly-changing data**, such as an in-memory cache layer.
+Since they offer only **a limited set of operations**, complexity is shifted to the application layer if additional operations are needed.

 A key-value store is the basis for more complex systems such as a document store, and in some cases, a graph database.